Research projects

 2. Mark Ioppolo, PhD, Codes in Johnson graphs associated with quadratic forms over $\mathbb{F}_2$, co-supervised with Cheryl Praeger and Alice Devillers, 2012 – 2020.

-3. Jon Xu, PhD, Chevalley groups, Schubert varieties, and finite geometry, co-supervised by Arun Ram, 2012 – 2017.
+3. Jon Xu, PhD, Chevalley groups, Schubert varieties, and finite geometry, co-supervised with Arun Ram, 2012 – 2017.

-4. Sayeed Hassan Alavi, PhD, Triple factorisations of groups, co-supervised by Cheryl Praeger, 2008 – 2011.
+4. Sayeed Hassan Alavi, PhD, Triple factorisations of groups, co-supervised with Cheryl Praeger, 2008 – 2011.

-6. Geoffrey Pearce, PhD, Transitive factorisations of graphs, co-supervised by Cheryl Praeger, 2004 – 2007.
+6. Geoffrey Pearce, PhD, Transitive factorisations of graphs, co-supervised with Cheryl Praeger, 2004 – 2007.

 Masters/MPhil Students

-1. Saul Freedman, MPhil, p-groups related to exceptional groups of Lie type, co-supervised by Luke Morgan, 2017 – 2018.
+1. Saul Freedman, MPhil, p-groups related to exceptional groups of Lie type, co-supervised with Luke Morgan, 2017 – 2018.

-3. Sylvia Morris, MPhil, Symplectic translation planes, pseudo-ovals, and maximal 4-arcs, co-supervised by Michael Giudici, 2011 – 2013.
+3. Sylvia Morris, MPhil, Symplectic translation planes, pseudo-ovals, and maximal 4-arcs, co-supervised with Michael Giudici, 2011 – 2013.

 4. Guang Rao, Masters, Symmetric translation planes of square order, 2009/2010.